Western Asset Emerging Markets Debt Fund Inc. Declares Monthly Dividend of $0.09 (NYSE:EMD)

 Western Asset Emerging Markets Debt Fund Inc. (NYSE:EMD) announced a monthly dividend on Thursday, February 18th, Wall Street Journal reports.
-Stockholders of record on Friday, April 23rd will be paid a dividend of 0.09 per share on Monday, May 3rd.
-This represents a $1.08 annualized dividend and a dividend yield of 7.86%.
-The ex-dividend date of this dividend is Thursday, April 22nd.
+Investors of record on Wednesday, March 24th will be paid a dividend of 0.09 per share on Thursday, April 1st.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 7.90%.
+The ex-dividend date of this dividend is Tuesday, March 23rd.

 About Western Asset Emerging Markets Debt Fund